coderefinery/social-coding/talk.md

    Can you satisfy the journal's request?
 3. You want to fix a bug in a project someone else has released, but there is no license.
 What risks are there?
 4. How would you ask someone to add a license?
-5. There is some code written in Matlab (proprietary) which is non-open.
-6. You incorporate MIT, GPL, and BSD3 licensed code into your project.
+5. You incorporate MIT, GPL, and BSD3 licensed code into your project.
 What possible licenses can you pick for your project?
-7. You do the same as above but add in another license that looks viral.
+6. You do the same as above but add in another license that looks viral.
 What possible licenses can you use now?
-8. Do licenses apply if you don't distribute your code?
+7. Do licenses apply if you don't distribute your code?
 Why or why not?
-9. Which licenses are most/least attractive for companies with proprietary software?
+8. Which licenses are most/least attractive for companies with proprietary software?

 ---